llm-conditioned-diffusion/OmniDiffusion/README.md

 pip install -r requirements.txt
 ```
 ## Model Weights
+We will upload our model weights as soon as possible.
 ## Inference
 To use our models to generate images, you need to modify and run the provided 'inference.sh', details of necessary modification are included in the script.
 Particularly, you need to prepare a .txt file that contains the prompts used as image generation guidance. we provide [a template file](./example_data/prompts.txt) as demonstration.